diagrid-labs/dapr-pluggable-component-supabase/README.md

 You'll need the Supabase project URL and public API key to configure the Dapr component file in the next section.
 This information is found in the Supabase portal under the `Settings > API` tab.

-## Update the Dapr Pluggable Supabase Component file
+## Update the Dapr pluggable Supabase component file

 1. Clone this repo locally and navigate to the `resources` folder.
 2. Rename the `resources\pluggableSupabase.yml.template` file to `resources\pluggableSupabase.yml`.